 BENEFICIARY: The person, except a pensioner, who is in receipt of a pension or other benefits, payable from funds of the plan; or any person designated by you to receive benefits from the plan upon your death.
-You may change your beneficiary designation at any time prior to retirement by filing a written form with the Board through the Risk Management Department.
+You may change your beneficiary designation at any time prior to retirement by filing a written form with the Board through the Office of Risk Management.
 (Note: Changing your City of Gainesville Pension beneficiary does not automatically change your life insurance, etc.)